 Practice with these three basic techniques on your own chart and as many charts as you can (visit Astro-Databank).
 Feel free to expand upon them with the other distinctions we discussed (combustion, cazimi, morning vs. evening stars).
 Discuss your findings in the comments.

-Critical objections are also very important.
+Critical thinking is very important.
 For instance, why is it the case that Kahlo’s Venus was under the beams rather than in phasis?
-It is vital that you start thinking critically in these ways.
 Ancient astrology is very vast and we are still only dealing with general prominence.
 Prominence relative to the self and specific topics such as profession bring in additional considerations and concepts.
 The complexity and vastness of ancient astrology is a good thing because human life is even more complex and vast.

 The Map is not the Territory